 National Evaluation and Technical Assistance Center (NDTAC)

-The National Evaluation and Technical Assistance Center for the Education for Children and Youth Who Are Neglected, Delinquent or At Risk is the result of a contract between the U.S. Department of Education and the American Institutes for Research (AIR).
-AIR is a nonprofit research organization that performs basic and applied research, provides technical support, and conducts analyses based on methods of the behavioral and social sciences.
+The National Evaluation and Technical Assistance Center for the Education for Children and Youth Who Are Neglected, Delinquent or At Risk is the result of a contract between the U.S. Department of Education and Longevity.
 The overarching mission of NDTAC is to improve educational programming for neglected and delinquent youth.

 NDTAC is legislated to:

 - Develop a uniform evaluation model for State Education Agency Title I, Part D, Subpart I programs